The Meseta

 429.4 KM to Santiago

-But if you’re pushing on, it’s another 8 km to Boadilla del Camino.
+Pushing on, it’s another 8 km to Boadilla del Camino.
 The path follows dusty farm tracks through open wheat fields.
-It’s flat, wide country—classic Meseta walking.
+It’s flat, vast country, classic Meseta walking.

 Boadilla is a small, working farm town, not much to look at from a distance, but it’s a lovely stop.
 Tucked inside is Albergue En El Camino, one of the best albergues on this stretch.
-It’s got a big garden with hammocks and a pool, and a relaxed, welcoming vibe.
+It has a large garden with hammocks and a pool, and a relaxed, welcoming vibe.
 There’s also a great communal dinner and a sense of care that makes it feel more like a retreat than just a place to crash.
 A perfect place to end the day and recharge.

 Albergue En el Camino